 MG: Was it challenging to blend the satirical comedy with the violent action?

 JM: How do you blend it?
 Well, anyone that takes the violence in this film too seriously doesn’t get it.
 They also may be part of the problem that we are trying to kill.
-When you have a car montage in the middle of the film dancing around on the map of America, you know it is not taking godblessamericaitself that seriously.
+When you have a car montage in the middle of the film dancing around on the map of America, you know it is not taking itself that seriously.
 To do some serious acting on this, the comedy of it brought something to it.
 I grew up doing comedy and I have been fortunate enough to get into some serious roles as well in “Mad Men” and “Shameless”.
 So I’ve got to do some straight acting.
 It has been interesting to try and I have also learned a lot from my peers and my brothers.
 I watched my brother Billy (Murray) in “Broken Flowers” and I thought to myself “He’s seeing if he can do absolutely nothing and if it would work” [laughs].
 Also in “Lost in Translation”, he was so introspective.
 So I just didn’t want to overplay it and keep it kind of close.
 I have a very expressive face, so I don’t need to be too over the top.
 But Bob was consistently giving me the thumbs up.
 So I guess it worked.

 MG: Speaking of your family, how was it growing up as the youngest in a family of actors?
 Do you feel that comedy comes easy?

 JM: It was natural at home.
 Everyone was funny around the dining room table and that is where some of the comedy started in our house.
 You learn from them.
 I had some of the funniest people in America in my room growing up.
 There was also a high standard with them.
 I did plays throughout high school and college and when I got into improv, it wasn’t that easy but I had my background to draw from.
 I remember one of the first times my brother Billy came to see me at the Improv Olympic.
 I remember riding home with him and it was one heck of a quiet car ride, like I just struck out to win the World Series [laughs].
-So they the other murray brothersare a tough group to impress but we all created our own funny.
+So they are a tough group to impress but we all created our own funny.
 There is stuff you saw on “Saturday Night Live” and from movies where you think that you grew up with that.
 I had more noogies on my head then anybody being the youngest [laughs].

 MG: Lastly, tell us about your role Don Carlson in “Monsters University”?